arv100kri/Cognitive-Services/Content/en-us/Academic-Knowledge/EvaluateMethod.md

 Name | Description
 -------|-----
 **expr** |	The *expr* parameter from the request.
 **entities** |	An array of 0 or more entities that matched the query expression.
-Each entity contains a *prob* value and the values of other requested attributes.
+Each entity contains a *logprob* value and the values of other requested attributes.
 **aborted** | True if the request timed out.

 <br>